 This invaluable resource for both beginning and seasoned labor and employment law practitioners provides guidance on multiple facets of dispute resolution.
 Guidance covers achieving better outcomes, understanding what mediators and arbitrators are looking for, how neutrals decide arbitration cases, succeeding in mediation and arbitration, and crafting stronger ADR programs and settlement agreements.

-For attorneys representing employers and attorneys representing unions alike, this treatise offers a complete roadmap to changing NLRB procedures.
-It covers procedures for obtaining injunctive relief, guidelines for mail-in ballots, prioritization of and time targets for unfair labor practice cases, procedures to expedite representation cases, rules on attorney misconduct, and rules on settlement judges and bench decisions in unfair labor practice cases.
+For attorneys representing employers and unions alike, this treatise offers a complete roadmap to changing NLRB procedures.
+It covers procedures for obtaining injunctive relief, guidelines for mail-in ballots, prioritization of and time targets for unfair labor practice cases, procedures to expedite representation cases, rules on attorney misconduct, and rules on bench decisions and settlement in unfair labor practice cases.

 This treatise provides vital information about labor law in the world’s major economies.
 Topics covered include: litigation of international employment disputes, compensation for internationally mobile executives, and negotiation of expatriate employment agreements.
 Updates in the Fourth Edition cover Brazil, China, France and Japan.